 Do you want to spend time trout fishing while visiting Montana?
 Well, Paradise Valley is the perfect place for blue ribbon trout fishing.
 It’s also the perfect time to catch glimpses of the majestic Gallatin mountains and Absaroka ranges.

-The Blue Ribbon Trout Streams in this valley are home to rainbow and brown trout.
+This valley’s Blue Ribbon Trout Streams are home to rainbow and brown trout.
 There’s also the mountain whitefish and the Yellowstone cutthroat trout.

 Wondering what a Blue Ribbon fishery is?
 Well, it’s a designation the government makes to help identify extremely high-quality recreational fisheries.
-These fisheries help maintain a beautiful fishing culture, which not only offers economic value to the locals but allows fishing enthusiasts to do what they love.
+These fisheries help maintain a beautiful fishing culture, offering economic value to the locals and allowing fishing enthusiasts to do what they love.

-Therefore, find calm waters where you can catch fish, close to public access sites.
-In fact, trout fishing is among the free things to do in Paradise Valley, Montana.
+Therefore, find calm waters to catch fish, close to public access sites.
+Trout fishing is among the free things to do in Paradise Valley, Montana.
 However, fishing methods can vary as you move to different river points.

 9. Visiting Livingston, Montana